 - c.
-Each data broker shall submit the following information to the division at the time of registration, which information shall be updated by the data broker at least annually, or at such other frequency as the division may require: - (1) the data broker's name and primary physical, email, and Internet addresses; - (2) whether the data broker permits individuals to opt out of the data broker's collection practices, including the method for requesting an opt-out, the type of opt-out, whether the opt-out is limited to certain activities or sales, and whether the data broker permits individuals to authorize a third party to opt out on the individual's behalf; - (3) a statement specifying the data collection, databases, or sales activities from which an individual may not opt out; - (4) whether the data broker uses a credentialing process for purchasers of data and, if applicable, a general explanation of that process; - (5) a history of data breaches and other cybersecurity events affecting the data broker and personal identifying information in the data broker's possession, including the number of individuals affected by each such data breach or cybersecurity event; - (6) a separate statement detailing the data collection practices, databases, sales activities, and opt-out methods that are applicable to the personal identifying information of persons under the age of 18 and whether the data broker has actual knowledge that it possesses the personal identifying information of persons under the age of 18; and - (7) any information the division deems appropriate to implement the purposes of this act. - d.
-(1) A business that collects and sells or licenses personal identifying information shall not be considered a data broker for the purposes of this act if the full extent to which the business collects and sells or licenses personal identifying information is incidental to conducting one or more of the following activities:
+Each data broker shall submit the following information to the division at the time of registration, which information shall be updated by the data broker at least annually, or at such other frequency as the division may require: - (1) the data broker's name and primary physical, email, and Internet addresses; - (2) whether the data broker permits individuals to opt out of the data broker's collection practices, including the method for requesting an opt-out, the type of opt-out, whether the opt-out is limited to certain activities or sales, and whether the data broker permits individuals to authorize a third party to opt out on the individual's behalf; - (3) a statement specifying the data collection, databases, or sales activities from which an individual may not opt out; - (4) whether the data broker uses a credentialing process for purchasers of data and, if applicable, a general explanation of that process; - (5) a history of data breaches and other cybersecurity events affecting the data broker and personal identifying information in the data broker's possession, including the number of individuals affected by each such data breach or cybersecurity event; - (6) a separate statement detailing the data collection practices, databases, sales activities, and opt-out methods that are applicable to the personal identifying information of persons under the age of 18 and whether the data broker has actual knowledge that it possesses the personal identifying information of persons under the age of 18; and - 45 (7) any information the division deems appropriate to 46 implement the purposes of P.L. , c.
+(C.) (pending before 47 the Legislature as this bill).

-- (a) developing or maintaining a third-party e-commerce or application platform; - (b) providing 411 directory assistance or directory information services, including name, address, and telephone number, on behalf of or as a function of a telecommunications carrier; - (c) providing publicly available information related to an individual's business or profession; or - (d) providing publicly available information via real-time or near real-time alert services for health or safety purposes. - (2) A business that engages in one or more of the activities described in subparagraphs (a) through (d) of paragraph (1) of this subsection shall be considered a data broker for the purposes of this act if the business collects and sells or licenses personal identifying information in any way that is not incidental to an activity described in subparagraphs (a) through (d) of paragraph (1) of this subsection.
+- d.
+(1) A business that collects and sells or licenses personal 1 2 identifying information shall not be considered a data broker for the 3) (pending before the Legislature purposes of P.L. , c.
+(C. 4 as this bill) if: - (a) the full extent to which the business collects and sells or licenses personal identifying information is incidental to conducting one or more of the following activities: - (i) developing or maintaining a third-party e-commerce or application platform; - (ii) providing 411 directory assistance or directory information services, including name, address, and telephone number, on behalf of or as a function of a telecommunications carrier; - (iii) providing publicly available information related to an individual's business or profession; or - (iv) providing publicly available information via real-time or near real-time alert services for health or safety purposes; or - (b) the business is a financial institution or an affiliate of a financial institution that is subject to Title V of the federal "Gramm-Leach-Bliley Act," 15 U.C.S. s.6801 et seq., and the rules and regulations promulgated thereunder. - (2) A business that engages in one or more of the activities described in sub-subparagraphs (i) through (iv) of subparagraph (a) of paragraph 1 of this subsection shall be considered a data broker for the purposes of P.L.
+(C.) (pending before the , c.
+Legislature as this bill) if the business collects and sells or licenses personal identifying information in any way that is not incidental to an activity described in sub-subparagraphs (i) through (iv) of subparagraph (a) of paragraph 1 of this subsection, unless the business is exempt under subparagraph (b) of paragraph (1) of this subsection.